denkungsart/filmmakers-api/source/index.html.md

 images[].url | string | image url
 images[].cover | boolean | true if image is a cover image; default: `false` images[].copyright | string | image copyright
+mentions | array | Array of objects mentioned in the blog post, e.g. actor profiles.
+Contains the `mentionable_type` of the related object and `mentionable_id`.

 # Showreels